modx-pro/Docs/docs/en/guide/frontmatter.md

 Whether to display a link to page updates.

-## Component properties
+## Extra's properties

-This section provides a list of properties that apply only to components, i.e. they can be specified in the component's documentation file if you have a single-page documentation (Example: `ajaxform.md`) or if you have multi-page documentation, then in the `index.md` file located at the root of your component directory (Example: `minishop2/index.md`).
+This section provides a list of properties that apply only to extras, i.e. they can be specified in the extra's documentation file if you have a single-page documentation (Example: `ajaxform.md`) or if you have multi-page documentation, then in the `index.md` file located at the root of your extra directory (Example: `minishop2/index.md`).

-### Component logo
+### Logo

 - Type: `string`